12×12×12 nest box, 1 per 4 hens, mounted below the roost

 - Methodology + sources →

 By Jimmy L Wu.
-Reviewed 2026-05-01.
-The 1-box-per-4-hens ratio and the 12×12×12 in standard-breed dimensions are anchored on Cooperative Extension small-flock publications and corroborated in Damerow's Storey's Guide to Raising Chickens.
-The 18-in minimum off-floor height and the higher-roost-than-box rule are extension-published practitioner consensus.
-Heavy-breed and bantam adjustments synthesize published breed-standard dimensions and are labeled HatchMath methodology rather than borrowing extension authority for specific numbers extension publications don't directly state.
-Internal-vs-external tradeoff framing reflects practitioner consensus across multiple extension service backyard-poultry guides and 2026 manufacturer prefab-coop catalogs.
+Reviewed 2026-05-02.
+The 1-box-per-4-hens ratio and the 12×12×12-in standard-breed dimensions anchor on Cooperative Extension small-flock publications and Damerow's Storey's Guide to Raising Chickens; the 18-in off-floor minimum and the box-below-the-roost rule are extension-published practitioner consensus.
+Heavy-breed and bantam adjustments, the height stack-up, and the internal-vs-external decision matrix are HatchMath methodology — synthesized practitioner consensus, not numbers extension publications directly state.
 Not veterinary advice.